au-bio-bootcamp/Exercise-5/README.md

     2. `mkdir genomic_trinotate` (create the first directory)
     3. `mkdir transcriptomic_trinotate` (create the second directory)

 2. Now copy already finished assemblies from Ray (genomic) and Trinity (transcriptomic) for *Lamellibrachia luymesi* to each of the directories.
-We will be utilizing these “canned” assemblies rather than the ones assembled yourself so that everyone is working with a standardized set (remember the variation in the assembly assessments from Ex. #3?)
+We will be utilizing these “canned” assemblies rather than the ones assembled yourself so that everyone is working with a standardized set (remember the variation in the assembly assessments from exercise #3?)
     1. `cp /home/shared/biobootcamp/data/Lamellibrachia_luymesi_finished_genomic_transcriptomic_assemblies/Lamellibrachia_luymesi_all_genomic_RAY_05_2015.fasta ./genomic_trinotate/` (to copy the genomic assembly to its working directory)
     2. `cp /home/shared/biobootcamp/data/Lamellibrachia_luymesi_finished_genomic_transcriptomic_assemblies/Lamellibrachia_luymesi_sub1M_NON_NORM_TRI_05_2015.fasta ./transcriptomic_trinotate/` (to copy the transcriptomic assembly to its working directory)